ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

     f.
 Provide the Region and Zone.

-2. Login into the Rackware RMM Server.
+2. Login into the RackWare RMM Server.

     a.
 Change the default password.